 4. Relatively Flexible Eligibility Requirements

 Unlike the notorious CPA exam, the IIA accepts everyone as long as he or she has a bachelor’s degree from any field.
-This means you don’t need a master’s in accounting or have to meet an annoying 150 credit requirement.
+This lack of severe education requirements means you don’t need a master’s degree in accounting or have to meet an annoying 150 credit requirement.
+Additionally, the requirements for continuing professional education (CPE) is also quite reasonable.

 The CIA designation even has an alternative path in which you can have an associate degree or even no degree.
 Check out the see if you meet the relatively simple CIA exam requirements.